 Facilities: Restaurants, fast-food kiosk, changing room, shower facilities, toilet, playground and beach volleyball court.

 The (somewhat) quieter little sister to Repulse Bay, Deep Water Bay is located just around the headland.
-Follow the easy, stroller-friendly boardwalk for a lovely stroll by the sea.
-This one is popular with locals and early morning swimmers, and with more than 30 barbecue pits, it’s always a popular spot.
-It is stocked with lifeguards for such a small beach.
+Follow the easy, pram-friendly boardwalk for a lovely stroll by the sea.
+This one is popular with locals and early morning swimmers, and the 30 barbecue pits are always in hot demand.
 There is a small café and a nice cold beer is great on a hot summer day!
 Cheers to that!

 Facilities: Café, changing rooms, showers, public toilets and barbecue pits.